Inverting cosmic ray propagation by Convolutional Neural Networks

-Both {\bf Machine A} and {\bf Machine B} can invert the cosmic ray propagation to predict the CR model parameters after learning a large sample of data.
-As shown in Table~\ref{tab:Corr}, the ratios of spectra at the Earth are inputs to the machines but the CRs model (source and propagation) parameters are outputs.
-Because of strong correlation among the inputs, we adopt the CNN method\footnote{We have compared with a relative simple Deep Neural Network but its performance is much worse than CNN in this case.} to deal with this training just like recognizing pixels in photographs.
+Both {\bf Machine A} and {\bf Machine B} can invert the cosmic-ray propagation to predict the CR model parameters after learning a large amount of data.
+As shown in Table~\ref{tab:Corr}, the ratios of spectra at the Earth are inputs to the machines, but the CRs model (source and propagation) parameters are outputs.
+Because of the strong correlation among the inputs, we adopt the CNN method\footnote{We have compared with a relatively simple Deep Neural Network, but its performance is much worse than the CNN in this case.} to address this type of training, such as recognizing pixels in photographs.

-With 84 bins in each spectrum and a total 8 spectra as in Table~\ref{tab:Corr}, the total input degrees of freedom for {\bf Machine A} and {\bf Machine B} are $84 \times 8$.
-The dimension of the output is 10 for $5$ propagation parameters and $5$ source parameters as in Table~\ref{tab:params}. {Regarding the whitening procedure, we do it in the following.} Except for $R_{\rm br,1}$ and $R_{\rm br,2}$ whose range is wider than two orders of magnitude, the other propagation parameters are also whitened by the scan ranges in order to be between 0 to 1.
-We take the logarithm for $R_{\rm br,1}$ and $R_{\rm br,2}$ before the whitening procedure.
-After the whitening procedure, we randomly divide our total input data points into two groups, $90\%$ of data for training and $10\%$ for testing.
-For better performance we choose log-cosh loss function in both machines.
-With some necessary tuning for the hyper-parameters, our trained models can predict the source spectra and propagation parameters.
+With 84 bins in each spectrum and a total of 8 spectra, as shown in Table~\ref{tab:Corr}, the total input degrees of freedom for {\bf Machine A} and {\bf Machine B} are $84 \times 8$.
+There are ten output dimensions, five propagation parameters and five source parameters, as shown in Table~\ref{tab:params}.
+We perform the whitening procedure as follows.
+Except for $R_{\rm br,1}$ and $R_{\rm br,2}$, whose range is wider than two orders of magnitude, we also whiten the other propagation parameters to be between 0 to 1.
+We take the logarithm of $R_{\rm br,1}$ and $R_{\rm br,2}$ before the whitening procedure.
+After the whitening procedure, we randomly divide our total input data points so that $90\%$ of data is used for training and $10\%$ is used for testing.
+For better performance, we choose the log-cosh loss function in both machines.
+Our trained machines can predict the source spectra and propagation parameters with some necessary tuning for the hyperparameters.
 The explicit setting is given in Fig.~\ref{Fig:Architecture}.